 Among the many things that Erika loved, an important one was riding her bicycle.
 Once the weather warmed, she could be seen riding around Rhode Island, on streets and bike paths, posting photos of herself and her bicycle with the simple and succinct catchphrase “Out Riding.”

-On Saturday, October 9th, 2021, we’ll hold a ride to honor Erika.
-The ride will start at 9:00 am from the Stop & Shop parking lot at 70 Mendon Rd in Cumberland, RI.
+On Saturday, October 9, 2021, we’ll hold a ride to honor Erika.
+The ride will start at 9:00 am from the Stop & Shop parking lot at 70 Mendon Rd in Cumberland, RI (See image below).
 We’ll ride to the end of the Bikeway at the River’s Edge parking area in Woonsocket, about 9.25 miles away, and back to the starting location in Cumberland.
+But of course you can turn around at any point of the ride, going whatever distance is comfortable for you.

 The full route can be found here: https://www.mapmyrun.com/routes/view/4645842535

-Let’s meet in the northern, back corner (to the right when looking at the store).
+Let’s meet in the northern, back corner (to the right when looking at the store – see image below).

 - 8:45 am – Info and Announcements